 - Don’t throw trash in the water and don’t leave the trash behind.

-- Trail in summer months or in July will be crowded that you have to book before 2 months.
+- Trail in the summer months or in July will be crowded that you have to book before 2 months.

 - Make sure you are wearing gripped shoes.
-Because here in wetland casual shoes may slip so wear hiking shoes.
+Because here in the wetland casual shoes may slip so wear hiking shoes.